 Reg-Down

-Responsive Reserve Service
+RRS - Primary Frequency Response (RRSPF)

+RRS - Load Resources controlled by high-set under-frequency relays (RRSUF)

+RRS - Fast Frequency Response (RRSFF)

 Non-Spin

 Start Date/Hour

 End Date/Hour

 A QSE must submit a COP for the next seven days for each Resource it represents.
 Each QSE is also responsible for submitting a COP for its individual part of a Split Generation Resource and for each operating configuration for a Combined-cycle Resource.
 In case of changes in availability of any Resource, the QSE that represents the Resource should update its COP as soon as reasonably practicable, but not later than 60 minutes after the event that caused the change.